Rákospalotai EAC

-Rákospalotai EAC is a Hungarian association football club based in the Rákospalota quarter in the north-east of Budapest.
+Rákospalotai EAC is a Hungarian association football club based in the Rákospalota quarter in the north-east of Budapest, that competes in the Megyei Bajnokság I – Budapest, the fourth tier of Hungarian football.
 REAC were promoted to the Nemzeti Bajnokság I, the first division in Hungarian football, for the 2005–06 season, but the team was relegated to the Nemzeti Bajnokság II after the 2008–09 season.
 The club play their home games at Budai II.
 László Stadion.

 History

 1912 to 1991: Founding to the end of Volán

 A team named REAC was founded in the Budapest neighborhood Rákospalota in 1912, but operations ended in the 1940s.
 Football continued, however, in the neighborhood with the best known teams being Fősped Szállítók and Volán, the latter of which entered the NB I. in 1979.
 Until 1991, when the club came to an end, Volán had enjoyed six seasons in the top flight, although they never finished higher than 11th and often finished at the very bottom of the table.
 What remained of the club merged with RAK and on August 8 resurrected the name REAC.
 Since Volán officially ended prior to the merger the newly reformed REAC didn't take any of its records, nor was it allowed to continue in the NB I. Instead they began play in the BLSZ I.